Definitive Guide Discrediting NFL Brain Injury & CTE Research

 1. Doctor Peter Davies - Will Hobson ironically chose to exclude from his hit-piece that Peter Davies worked with the NFL.
-Also, Davies is available for hire as a highly PAID EXPERT WITNESS, here.
-Davies was originally hired by the NFL to review Omalu's work.
+Also, Davies is available for hire as a highly PAID EXPERT WITNESS.
+The NFL initially hired Davieshe NFL to review Omalu's work.
 Dr. Davies has testified in many high profile brain injury cases, just like Omalu.
 Davies claims he "met" with Omalu.
 Now, 12 years later, during pending brain injury litigation cases involving organized sports, Davies told WaPo that:

-- "[Omalu] was not any kind of an expert,” and “He [Omalu] would be very upset to hear me say something like that.”
-At the time, Davies was retained as the League's paid expert to review and refute Omalu's work, he was not even a doctor.
+- "[Omalu] was not any kind of an expert,” and “He [Omalu] would be distraught to hear me say something like that.”
+At the time, Davies was retained as the League's paid expert to review and refute Omalu's work.
+He was not even a doctor.
 Presently, he acts as a professor at the Albert Einstein College of Medicine in New York.
 What Hobson also left out is that the two have been adversaries over contested NFL brain injury matters.
 So they were by no means, friendly colleagues.
 BIAS!!